evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 ## Interior

-The GMC Hummer EV Edition 1 Pickup boasts a driver-centric interior, enhancing the cockpit feel with high-quality materials in several areas in place of hard plastic.
+The GMC Hummer EV Edition 1 Pickup boasts a driver-centric interior, enhancing the cockpit feel with high-quality materials in several areas instead of hard plastic.
 It also includes a traditional center console that separates the driver and passenger, providing convenient storage and functionality.

 ### Seats